 will also enables you to meet the entry requirements for Bachelor Degree courses.
 For further information contact the Centre for Aboriginal

 Studies Student Services on (08) 9266 7091, http://karda.curtin.edu.au/

 The Centre for Aboriginal Studies also offers the ITEC which is an enabling course designed to bridge Indigenous students into mainstream undergraduate

 degree programs.
 The broad aims of the course are to develop the knowledge and competencies required by Indigenous people to access and

 complete mainstream undergraduate degree programs.
 For further information contact the Centre for Aboriginal Studies Student Services on (08) 9266 7091,

 or via email firstname.lastname@example.org.

 English Language Enabling Course

-Offered by Curtin English - formerly Curtin English Language Centre (CELC) - Curtin's English Language Enabling course offers an advanced academic
+Curtin English - formerly Curtin English Language Centre (CELC) - offers Curtin's English Language Enabling course, an advanced academic